 When you become a mother, you value your own life more than ever.

 Two years before my wonderful step-mother came into my life, my birth mom passed away.
 I was just shy of four.
 While I recognize my perspective here may be skewed by my experience, I don’t think you have to have lost a mother to understand the void that remains in a child who has loved and lost one.

 As a mother, you are irreplaceable.
 Your kids need you and that means you have to do your damndest to stay healthy — and alive!
 You’re also a role model, and if you want your child to live a fulfilling life (don’t we all?), you work on modelling it.
 Granted, this can be tricky when you have young and needy little ones hanging onto your legs, but they don’t stay small forever.

 It wasn’t until my daughter was about 10-years-old that my true self-care journey began, but begin it did, and it’s still ongoing.
-At 17, my daughter has a mother who walks what she talks, openly facing the demons that hold me back and embracing the life-enriching experiences that carry me forward.
+At 18, my daughter has a mother who walks what she talks.
+She sees me openly facing any demons that hold me back and embracing the life-enriching experiences that carry me forward.

 There have been many times I could have crumbled to bits, but I didn’t because my daughter needs me whole.
 She needs me, not just to provide for her, but to guide her, and thank heavens she does.

+But there has never been a day when I have doubted, for even one second, why I chose to become a mother.
 In all of the ways I have described above and more, I have, through motherhood, found my happiest, most fulfilled self.
-It’s worth considering that you might, too.
+May your unique path lead you to your happiest, most fulfilled self, too.

 Viv for today xo